The Many Lights of Christmas

 If you are looking for a perfect spot to get some exercise and have a break from eating and drinking too much, the ice rink under the Stadshal has definitely become a favourite.
 It is divided into two zones, the larger one (600m2) for those who are comfortable with narrow slits of steel instead of shoes on their feet, and one for beginners who are only getting acquainted with the slippery wonders of ice skating.

 The ice rink will be surrounded by trees this year to prevent the ice from melting too fast.
 You can rent skates at the entrance to the rink, or use your own.
-Those with a De Lijn pass or a special voucher that you can pick up from a De Lijn shop get a 2 EUR discount.
-The offer is limited to the first 3,000 participants.
+De Lijn usually offers a special deal for pass-holders, so keep an eye on their website as the offer is limited to the first 3,000 participants.

 The transformation of this usually foreboding looking, stone castle at Christmas is incredible: expect fluffy pillows in warm colours, Christmas decorations and lights.
 Candles, a fire in the grate and some cleverly set up rooms make this normally cold place look positively homely.
-This year the theme of the Winterwonderkasteel will be the Viking threat to Gravensteen and how a king tried saving his castle from the fierce Norsemen.
+This year the theme of the Winterwonderkasteel will be the the historical House of Burgundy.

-You can enjoy the festive attire of the Castle of the Counts from 15th December until 6th January, for a price of a simple entry ticket.
-On the opening night (14/12), when Allez Chantez takes over the inner courtyard, the entry to the castle is free.
+You can enjoy the festive attire of the Castle of the Counts from 14th December until 5th January, for a price of a simple entry ticket.
+The opening night of the season usually has free entrance.

 During the Winterwonderkasteel festival, the castle stays open until 10pm on Fridays, Saturdays and during the Christmas school holidays.
 You should definitely go and climb up to the top of the castle tower for an amazing view over the sparkling lights of the winter Ghent festivities.